-In Australia it is almost impossible to know if palm oil is being used in consumer food products.
+In Australia and New Zealand it is almost impossible to know if palm oil is being used in consumer food products.
 More and more consumers are wanting to place ethically produced goods into their supermarket trolleys but the labelling of food products is often difficult to understand and doesn’t really incorporate environmental issues.

 Under current regulations palm oil or its derivatives can be labelled on food packaging ingredient lists using generic terms like 'vegetable oil' or ‘vegetable emulsifier’.
 Because the words “Palm Oil” are rarely used when describing food ingredients, most consumers have no idea Palm Oil is actually in the food they are consuming (we’ve actually identified more than 200 alternative names for palm oil or ingredients sourced from or containing Palm Oil, but there are probably more).

 Why should we identify Palm Oil on Food Labels?

 Palm Oil has a number of unique qualities which make it a desirable ingredient in things like cakes, cookies, ice cream, packaged bread, breakfast cereal, peanut butter, pizza dough, chocolate and margarine.
 However Palm Oil also contains a high proportion of saturated fat.
 The Dietary Guidelines issued by both the Australian and New Zealand governments recommend we limit our intake of saturated fats.
 The Australian Heart Foundation includes Palm Oil on it’s list of unhealthy fats.
 But how can we reduce our consumption of saturated fats if we don’t know what exactly is in the food we buy?
 This is one of the key reasons why mandatory labelling of Palm Oil is so important.